Covered Porch Builders · Jacksonville, FL · Family-Owned

 02

-One fixed price, in writing, within 7 days — no change-order games.
-We pull the Duval, St. Johns, Nassau, or Clay county permit, handle the stamped engineering for the roof tie-in, and submit the HOA review for you.
-You never visit the permit office.
+One estimate, in writing, within 48 hours — no change-order games.
+We pull the Duval, St. Johns, Nassau, or Clay county permit and handle the stamped engineering for the roof tie-in, so you never set foot in the permit office.

 week 1–2